Female infertility: Hormonal dysfunction

 Ovulatory hormonal disorders are the greatest single contributing factor to female infertility.
 Anovulation, or the failure to ovulate, is primarily caused by insufficient hormone levels, including low estrogen levels, insufficient GnRH secretion, as well as insufficient levels of other hormones secreted by the hypothalamus and pituitary glands.
 However, women with normal estrogen levels can also suffer from low fertility, such as in the case of women with PCOS.

 It is not understood why women with PCOS and normal estrogen levels can still be infertile.
 However, it is believed that imbalanced secretion of GnRH can explain why such women fail to conceive, highlighting the need for hormonal balance in women with PCOS.

 Acquired

 According to the American Society for Reproductive Medicine (ASRM), age, smoking, sexually transmitted infections, and being overweight or underweight can all affect fertility.

-In broad sense, acquired factors practically include any factor that is not based on a genetic mutation, including any intrauterine exposure to toxins during fetal development, which may present as infertility many years later as an adult.
+In a broad sense, acquired factors include any factor that is not based on a genetic mutation, including any intrauterine exposure to toxins during fetal development, which may present as infertility many years later as an adult.